 csc(α) = hypotenuse / opposite = c / a

 Thus, the cosecant of angle α in a right triangle is equal to the length of the hypotenuse c divided by the opposite side a.

-To solve csc, simply enter the length of the hypotenuse and opposite side, then solve.
+To find the ratio of csc, simply enter the length of the hypotenuse and opposite side, then simplify.